 2. What other cheeses can I use in French onion pasta?

-Besides Gruyère and Parmesan, you might try using mozzarella for a gooey texture, or aged cheddar for a sharper flavor.
+Besides Gruyère and Parmesan, go with mozzarella for stretchiness or cheddar for sharpness.

 3. Can I use pre-made caramelized onions?